The Basics of Hiring a Truck Driver

 Is It Worth Using a Recruitment Agency?

 A recruitment agency specializing in the trucking industry can take much of the work off your hands.
 They can screen candidates, verify qualifications, and even conduct initial interviews.
-How to get Oregon Trip And Fuel Permit?
+How do you get an Oregon Trip And Fuel Permit?
 However, using an agency also comes with costs, and it might distance you from the initial stages of the hiring process.

 How to Handle Rejections?